What to drink with Italian Food

-Another singularly Italian starter is Vermouth, a distillation of herbs, spices, and bark.
+Another singularly Italian starter is vermouth, a distillation of herbs, spices, and bark.
 Primarily used in North America as an ingredient in the perfect Martini (to which vermouth's most iconic producer, Martini e Rossi, from Turin, gives its name) vermouth in Italy is drunk alone, in small cordial glasses.

 Northern Italian Cuisine

 North-Eastern Italy's Amarone, usually produced in the Valpollicella area of the province of Verona, is ideally paired with winter foods, such as roasts and game, or even hard cheeses like asiago and parmesan.
 Prosciutto, especially the amazingly sweet San Daniele, produced in the Friuli-Venezia Giulia region, can be enhanced by a glass of fruity, floral white wine, such as Tocai or Ribolla Gialla.
 Delicate trout pulled from Alpine crystal clear rivers, or the fish stews popular in Liguria both pair well with Trebbiano-based Lugana wines.

 Tuscan food can be really summarized in its essence by the Meditteranean triad: bread, olive oil, and wine.
-Tuscan bread is some of the best in the world and the region finds dozens of uses for it, including a peasant bread salad, panzanella, and bread soup.
+Tuscan bread is some of the best in the world and the region finds dozens of uses for it, including a peasant bread salad, the famous panzanella, and bread soups.
 Tuscan bread is peppery and slightly salty, perfect for the region's Sangiovese-based wines.

 Without shadow of a doubt, the most popular meat dish from Tuscany is the honored and revered bistecca alla fiorentina, a large slab of grilled beef, ideal with a full-bodied Chianti Classico Riserva Brunello di Montalcino, or Vino Nobile di Montalcino.

 Red Sauces and More

 Chianti, made with Sangiovese grapes, is the quintessential tomato sauce wine.
 This spicy and slightly salty wine stands up, and even adds to, the taste of tomato sauces and dishes, such as the classic osso bucco or pollo alla cacciatora.